processing/p5.js/contributor_docs/friendly_error_system.md

 ## Understanding How FES Works
-In this section, we will give anps://github.com/processing/p5.js/tree/main/src/core/friendly_errors#fes-reference-and-notes-from-deve overview of how FES generates and displays messages.
+In this section, we will give an overview of how FES generates and displays messages.
 For more detailed information on the FES functions, please see our [FES Reference + Dev Notes].

-[FES Reference + Dev Notes]: httlopers
+[FES Reference + Dev Notes]: https://github.com/processing/p5.js/tree/main/src/core/friendly_errors#fes-reference-and-notes-from-developers

 #### Overview